GrumpySage/SitePlanning/README.md

 ## Overview of solution
 ![Object Diagram](https://user-images.githubusercontent.com/31987339/212538158-e8ad169c-4188-49bb-bc94-985bb125abe3.png)
+Overview of the objects in this solution.
+They are detailed below:

 ##### YCL_SUPPLY_FORECAST
 Main class, should be scheduled hourly.
 Gets data from APIs using YCL_SP_DATA_PROVIDER.
+Once data is received data from the endpoints, the previously loaded data is deleted.
+The API endpoint is the principal holder of data and we as much as possible do not want to duplicate data.

 ##### YCL_SP_DATA_PROVIDER
 Gets PO and STO data from APIs.